proycon/LaMachine/README.md

  * CentOS 7 / RedHat Enterprise Linux 7
  * Fedora 27
  * Arch Linux
- * Mac OS X 10.13 (High Sierra) - *Limited support only!
+ * Mac OS X 10.13 (High Sierra) - *Limited functionality only!
 No webservices/applications.
 Various optional software will not support Mac OS X either*

 This concerns the platforms LaMachine runs on natively or on which you can bootstrap your own build (installation path A).
 The options for host platforms for simply running a pre-built LaMachine Virtual Machine or Docker container, are much larger, and also include Windows